Sid-darthvader/Tide_Receipt_Matching/README.md

 # Tide Receipt Matching

+For each *feature_transaction_id*, By defining the response variable *is_match* as:

+            is_match = 1 if matched_transaction_id = feature_transaction_id
+                       0 otherwise
-The problem falls into the category of imbalanced binary classification.
+The problem has been converted into a binary classification problem.
+Moreover, since the class distribution of the *is_match* is highly skewed, the problem falls under the class of an imbalanced binary classification problem.

 This repository contains 4 notebooks and should be explored in the following order:
 1) [Data Cleaning.ipynb](https://github.com/Sid-darthvader/Tide_Receipt_Matching/blob/main/Data%20Cleaning.ipynb)